Breathe Better with Whole-Home Air Filtration in Hillsborough

 The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they worked on an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

 HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the brand.
 This rating shows how effectively a filter can pull out pollutants from the air.

-Because its operational surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.
+Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

-These filters work longer too, typically between three to six months.
+These filters work longer too, usually between three to six months.

 There are a few electronic filtering systems you can add in your home.

-An electrostatic filter uses magnetically charged material to capture.
+An electrostatic filter uses magnetically charged material to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.